dgraph-io/dgraph/wiki/content/howto/index.md

 ## Upserts

-Upsert-style operations are operations where a node is:
+Upsert-style operations are operations where:

-1. Searched for, and then
+1. A node is searched for, and then
 2. Depending on if it is found or not, either:
     - Updating some of its attributes, or
     - Creating a new node with those attributes.

 The upsert has to be an atomic operation such that either a new node is created, or an existing node is modified.
-It's not allowed that two concurrent operations running the upsert both create a new node.
+It's not allowed that two concurrent upserts both create a new node.

 There are many examples where upserts are useful.
-Most examples surround the creation of a 1 to 1 mapping between two different entities.
+Most examples involve the creation of a 1 to 1 mapping between two different entities.
 E.g. associating usernames with user account nodes.